Thrombotic Thrombocytopenic Purpura (TTP)

 The therapy of choice for TTP is plasma exchange with fresh frozen plasma.
 Because only 20-30% of patients present with the classic pentad, initiating total plasma exchange is justified by the presence of microangiopathic hemolytic anemia (schistocytes, elevated LDH, and indirect hyperbilirubinemia) and thrombocytopenia in the absence of other obvious causes (DIC, malignant hypertension).

-In those patients refractory to plasma exchange, using cryopoor plasma (or cryosupernatant) has sometimes led to a response.
+In patients with TTP refractory to plasma exchange, using cryopoor plasma (or cryosupernatant) has sometimes led to a response.
 This is fresh frozen plasma that has had the cryoprecipitate removed and is thus depleted of high-molecular-weight von Willebrand multimers, which have a pathogenic role in TTP.

 Corticosteroids may also be used in refractory TTP.
-Rituximab, although not approved for use in TTP, is increasingly recommended for use in refractory cases.
+Rituximab, although not approved for use in TTP, is increasingly recommended for refractory cases.

 See Treatment and Medication for more detail.

 TTP can affect any organ system, but involvement of the peripheral blood, the central nervous system, and the kidneys causes the clinical manifestations.
 The classic histologic lesion is one of bland thrombi in the microvasculature of affected organs.
-These thrombi consist predominantly of platelets with little fibrin and red cells compared with thrombi that occur secondary to intravascular coagulation.
-The ultimate cause of TTP is unknown; however, research has uncovered some clues about the pathophysiology.
+These thrombi consist predominantly of platelets, with little fibrin and red cells compared with thrombi that occur secondary to intravascular coagulation.

 Epidemiology

-Exact incidence figures for the United States are not available, although TTP is thought to be a rare disease.
+Exact incidence figures for the United States are not available, although TTP is thought to be rare.
 In one series, the frequency was approximately 1 in 50,000 hospital admissions.
 Over a 25-year period in the Sacramento, California region (population at risk, 1.2 million), at least 176 documented cases of TTP were reported.
 In another 1-year study, 20 institutions reported 115 patients with TTP.

-Analysis of a French national registry found that the rate of TTP in France was 13 cases per million population.[4]
-The age-sex standardized incidence of TTP and HUS has been estimated at 2.2 cases per million population per year in the United Kingdom and 3.2 cases per million population per year in Saskatchewan, Canada.[9]
+Analysis of a French national registry found that the rate of TTP in France was 13 cases per million population.[7]
+The age-sex standardized incidence of TTP has been estimated at 2.2 cases per million population per year in the United Kingdom and 3.2 cases per million population per year in Saskatchewan, Canada.[20]
+A systematic review estimated that worldwide, the incidence rate of acute episodes of immune TTP was 1.81-3.93 per million persons per year.[21]

 Untreated, TTP has a mortality rate of as high as 90%.
 With plasma exchange, the mortality rate is reduced to 10-20%.